European shares step back, Trump's China response awaited

 The pan-European STOXX 600 index fell 0.9% by 0709 GMT, with U.S. President Donald Trump due to announce his policy moves that could escalate tensions between Washington and Beijing.

-Automobiles and parts makers .SXAP led declines with a 2.5% drop, while travel & leisure .SXTP and banks .SX7P fell more than 2% each.
+Automobiles and parts makers led declines with a 2.5% drop, while travel & leisure and banks fell more than 2% each.

 Still, hopes of a global economic recovery as policymakers unleashed stimulus programmes and several countries emerged from lockdowns put the STOXX 600 on course for a 3.6% monthly gain.

-Coffee maker JDE Peet’s JDEP.AS, one of the few big companies to go public during the coronavirus crisis, jumped 11.3% at the start of trading on Euronext in Amsterdam.
+Coffee maker JDE Peet’s, one of the few big companies to go public during the coronavirus crisis, jumped 11.3% at the start of trading on Euronext in Amsterdam.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Subhranshu Sahu)